-MORE ONEROUS LESS ONEROUS (TP has to fulfill most of the (TP is exempted from many of the ordinary naturalisation conditions) ordinary naturalisation requirements) Language Requirement Proficiency test Schooling in the country fulfills or exempt Citizenship test/integration Test/assessment Schooling in the country fulfills or requirement exempt Economic resources Additional requirements No requirement requirement (employment, higher level of Minimum income income, no use of social benefits) Criminal record requirement conviction with sentence of less No conviction with sentence of 5 than 5 years years or more or exempt Good character clause Stronger good character Basic or exempt requirement Renunciation requirement Yes No requirement or exemptions
+MORE ONEROUS (TP has to fulfill most of the ordinary naturalisation conditions) LESS ONEROUS (TP is exempted from many of the ordinary naturalisation requirements) Language Requirement Proficiency test Schooling in the country fulfills or exempt Citizenship test/integration requirement Test/assessment Schooling in the country fulfills or exempt Economic resources requirement Additional requirements (employment, higher level of income, no use of social benefits) No requirement Minimum income Criminal record requirement conviction with sentence of less than 5 years No conviction with sentence of 5 years or more or exempt Good character clause Stronger good character requirement Basic or exempt Renunciation requirement Yes No requirement or exemptions years required) -0.25 (minimum age 18 or higher) = 0.25.

 For example, in Italy, the indicators for ASOL02a and ASOL02b are both 0.
 Citizenship under ASOL05 is available by declaration at age 18 by persons born in Italy who have been continuously resident, or by a discretionary naturalisation procedure if they have been resident for 3 years.
-This produces a score of 1 - 0.5 (continuous residence of more than 10 years required) - 0.25 (minimum age 18 or higher) = 0.25.
+This produces a score of 1-0.5 (continuous residence of more than 10